Creating Things

 drive it anywhere without training, but please use something more

-powerful for real work.On Windows, you may wish to use Notepad++.
+powerful for real work.On Windows, you may wish to use the simple Notepad++, but it is preferable to use a more powerful tool, such as Microsoft's VSCode.

-editors exist like Atom, a highly customisable text editor which
+Similar editors exist such as Sublime a highly customisable text editor which also runs on multi-platforms.

 Your choice of editor will depend on the size of project you're working on,